Ryan Kesler: International play

-Kesler was named to the orientation camp for the American team at the 2006 Winter Olympics in Turin held from September 5–8, 2005 in Colorado Springs, Colorado at World Arena.
+Kesler was named to the orientation camp for the American team at the 2006 Winter Olympics in Turin held on September 5–8, 2005, in Colorado Springs, Colorado at World Arena.
 Kesler, one of the youngest players at the camp, did not make the final roster for the Games.
-Rather, Kesler made his national men's team debut three months after the Olympics at the 2006 Men's World Ice Hockey Championships in Riga, Latvia.
+Rather, Kesler made his national men's team debut three months after the Olympics at the 2006 IIHF World Championship in Riga, Latvia.
 Kesler finished the tournament with one point in seven games, assisting on a Yan Stastny goal in the United States' 3–0 victory versus Denmark.
 He was named the United States' player of the game in their 6–0 quarter-final loss against Sweden.

 Having developed into a top defensive forward in recent seasons, Kesler was an early candidate to be selected to the American team for the 2010 Winter Olympics in Vancouver, at the time the city in which he played his NHL hockey.
 The United States played hosts Canada in the final game of the preliminary round to determine top spot in the pool.
 With United States up by a goal in the final minute, Kesler dove past opposing forward Corey Perry to score an empty-netter and secure the 5–3 win.
-In a rematch between the two teams during the gold medal game, Canada initially had held a 2-0 lead, but Kesler scored in the second period on a deflection from Patrick Kane to cut the deficit to 2-1, followed by Zach Parise's game-tying goal with 24 seconds left in the third period to send the game into overtime.
+In a rematch between the two teams during the gold medal game, Canada initially had held a 2–0 lead, but Kesler scored in the second period on a deflection from Patrick Kane to cut the deficit to 2–1, followed by Zach Parise's game-tying goal with 24 seconds left in the third period to send the game into overtime.
 The United States ultimately lost by a score of 3–2 in overtime on Sidney Crosby's game-winning goal, so Kesler and his teammates settled for the silver medal.

 Kesler was also a part of the U.S. men's national team for the 2014 Winter Olympics, where they finished fourth.
+On February 15, 2014, during a game against Russia, Kesler suffered what appeared to be a broken hand after blocking a shot from Russia's Ilya Kovalchuk.
+He was able to finish the game as USA won the game 3–2 in a shootout and would play through the rest of the tournament before the United States lost in the Bronze Metal game against Finland.